ayonious/nested-rules-engine/README.md

 #### functions: Collection of functions that decide which way the tree should be traversed.

-In case the function indicates a final decision in tree (leaf):
+In case the function indicates a final decision in tree (leaf of decision tree):
 ```
   Output can be anything that you want to see as `result`
 ```

-In case the function is makes intermediate decision:
+In case the function is makes an intermediate decision (branch of decision tree):
 ```
 if output is true this means this branch should be traversed
 else the function will be executed